Ipswich Corporation Tramways

 Motormen and conductors

-Probably the entire uniformed tramway staff assembled at Constantine Rd depot — photo undated, but possibly taken to mark the inauguration of services in 1903.
+Probably the entire uniformed tramway staff assembled at Constantine Road depot — photo undated, but possibly taken to mark the inauguration of services in 1903.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-General pattern script-lettering cap badges — Motorman and Conductor — of the type used by Ipswich Corporation Tramways; brass.
+General pattern script-lettering cap badges — 'Motorman' and 'Conductor' — of the type used by Ipswich Corporation Tramways; brass.
 Author's Collection.

 ICT motorman (Employee No 2) — from a photographic postcard dated 4th July 1918.
 The subject was almost certainly discharged from the army after being wounded as he has a Silver War Badge on his right breast, as well as a medal ribbon on his left.
 The small round badge on his cap is probably a personal adornment, perhaps military in origin.
 The message on the back of the postcard reads “To George Knight with my very best and sincerest wishes and the best of luck.
 From your old and sincere Pal, Alex, Ipswich 4/7/18”.

-ICT Employee Number No 86, Conductor Terry Maile — photo undated, but probably taken in the 1920s.
+ICT Employee Number No 86, Conductor Terry Maile — photo undated, but possibly taken in the 1920s.
 The text on the reverse of the photo reads “Mr. Terry Maile of 55, Ranelagh Road, Ipswich in the old double-breasted uniform as was worn for many years on the old trams and trolleys, up to the present day open neck tunic being introduced.”
 With thanks to Ipswich Transport Museum (see link).

 The crew of Tramcar No 33 pose for the cameraman at what may be Lattice Barn with a Route 3 service (Lattice Barn to Ipswich Railway Station) — photo undated, but certainly taken after 1922 when route indicators were introduced.
 Both men are wearing double-breasted greatcoats.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.